converged-computing/metrics-operator/docs/getting_started/metrics.md

 ### Performance

-These metrics are intended to assess application performance.
+These metrics are intended to assess application performance, where they run alongside an application of interest.

 #### perf-sysstat